 Arguments in the New Hampshire lawsuit challenging the Wire Act opinion begin in 10 days, and one of the litigants expects a fairly quick resolution.

 The US Department of Justice is seeking dismissal of the lawsuit filed in New Hampshire in response to the department's new Wire Act opinion.

 The New Hampshire sports betting law permits anyone 18 and older and located within the state to bet on sports.
 Residency is not a requirement, but bettors will need to share their location to verify that they’re physically present in NH.
 All regulated online sportsbooks employ geolocation technology.

-The law also disallows certain individuals — including casino key employees, athletes, coaches, refs, and trainers — from gambling on sports.
+The law also disallows certain individuals — including casino key employees, athletes, coaches, refs, and trainers — from wagering on sports.

 Bettors are not permitted to wager on any in-state college teams, nor on any collegiate event that takes place within the state.
 Betting on local college teams then, like Dartmouth or the University of New Hampshire, is prohibited.